Code-Chops/LightResources/README.md

 > This package works on every hosting model: Blazor WebAssembly (ASP.NET core hosted) or Blazor ServerSide.

-> See www.CodeChops.nl for this package in action.
+> Check out www.CodeChops.nl to see this package in action, and to see more projects.

 # Advantages
 - The page does not need to be refreshed when switching the current UI language.
 So you get a real SPA.